Lab members

 PhD Student

-Anna interests lie in Marine Ecology and Conservation, with a focus on the patterns and processes shaping biodiversity.
-Specifically, she is interested in how environmental factors influence the species distribution of fish assemblages, and how we can minimize the impact of climate change and anthropogenic disturbances.
-Additionally, she is passionate about environmental education to benefit ecosystems and the socio-economic well-being of local communities.
+Anna’s interests lie in marine ecology and conservation, with a focus on the patterns and processes shaping biodiversity.
+She is particularly interested in how environmental factors influence the distribution of fish assemblages and how to minimize the impacts of climate change and other anthropogenic disturbances.
+She is also passionate about environmental education that supports both ecosystem health and the socio-economic well-being of local communities.

 Dawn Kaufman